-You may be wondering what visiting the San Diego Zoo and Safari Park will be like under new safety and health guidelines.
+You may be wondering what visiting the San Diego Zoo and Safari Park will be like under the evolving safety and health guidelines.
 You can expect some changes in terms of limited hours and on-ground capacity during the reopening period.
 While the changes promote social distancing and disease prevention, the good news is both of these properties are large, outdoor spaces.
 We may miss a few rides, play areas and animal close-ups, but much of the visit is just like before.
 The employees do a great job of promoting social distancing and keeping everything clean.
-Some exhibits have floor markers to show visitors where to stand in order to stay a safe distance away from other guests.
+Some exhibits may have floor markers to show visitors where to stand in order to stay a safe distance away from other guests.
 We appreciated the "High Touch Area" stickers on glass at the zoo to remind us to sanitize our toddler's hands.

 Here's a quick look at the San Diego Zoo Safari Park as it reopens to the public.